[?] Keep Track of Updates

 Getting Started

-To get rolling, check into some children's books at the Spending Money Wisely library on making and saving money that make teaching kids about money easy.
+library on making and saving money that make teaching kids about money easy.
 There are ones for all ages.
-Visit the Dave Ramsey Show or Crown for a lot of great children's materials around effective money management.
+Visit the Dave Ramsey Show or Crown for a lot of great children's materials you can adapt to teach them how to survive a recession.
 Employing your favorite Internet search engine, discover a lot of free information to download and apply.

-Return from Teaching Kids About Money
+Return from Teaching Kids About Money to